jpodgorny/xsstokes_torus/README.md

     -  8: array of Stokes parameter Q devided by I
     -  9: array of Stokes parameter U devided by I
     - 10: array of Stokes parameter V devided by I
+* **par10 ... norm**
+  - if the distance to the source D [pc] is known, this parameter allows to check consistency of the best-fit value with the expected illuminating total flux from the central source in the equatorial plane at the distance of 1 pc from the center as F_in [erg / cm^2 / s] = 3.98*10^(-15)*D^2*norm, which can be also estimated e.g. with a simultaneously used comptonization model

 Further output of the model